Anujneha/product_management_qb/README.md

-# product_management_qb
+# Product Management Question Bank
-This repository is a Question Bank for Product Management exercises
+This repository is a Question Bank for Product Management exercises.